dllagl/oss_code/readme.md

 ## Introduction
-The OSS code can be used to simulate the dynamics of the energy states populations of organic molecules.
-Thanks to its relative simplicity, it can also easily be used to study the evolution of the photon density inside a resonator.
+The OSS code can be used to simulate the dynamics of the energy states populations of organic molecules in thin films.
+The populations can be integrated with or without a resonator via an equation governing the photon density inside it.
 Moreover, an algorithm is implemented to evaluate the lasing regime in precise photophysical and optical configurations.

 The details concerning the core of the equations and the different algorithms used in OSS are extensively discussed in the [white sheet](doc/whitesheet.pdf) of the project and in the cited [published papers](#useful-ressources).